contiv/netplugin/README.md

 ## Netplugin

-Generic network plugin (experimental) is designed to handle networking use cases in clustered multi-host systems, beyond what is offered by the docker default plugin.
-Specifically it is designed to handle:
+Generic network plugin (experimental) is designed to handle networking use cases in clustered multi-host systems.
+It is specifically designed to handle:

+- Multi-tenant environment where disjoint networks are offered to containers on the same host
+- SDN applications and interoperability with SDN solutions
+- Interoperability with non container environment and hand-off to a physical network
 - Instantiating policies/ACL/QoS associated with containers
-- Multi-tenant environment where disjoint networks are offered to containers on the same host
-- SDN applications
-- Interoperability with non container environment
 - Multicast or multi-destination dependent applications
 - Integration with existing IPAM tools for migrating customers
+- Handle NIC's capabilities for acceleration (SRIOV/Offload/etc.)

 The overall design is _not_ assumed to be complete, because of ongoing work in the docker community with regards to the suitable APIs to interface with network extensions like this.
 Regardless, flexibility in the design has been taken into consideration to allow using a different state driver for key-value synchronization, or a different flavor of a soft-switch i.e. linux-bridge, MAC VLAN, or OpenvSwitch.

 The ability to specify the intent succinctly is the primary goal of the design and thus some of the specified user interface will change, and in some cases functionality will be enhanced to accommodate the same.
-Design details and future work to be captured in a separate document.
+Design details and future work is captured in a (docs/design.md)[https://github.com/contiv/netplugin/blob/master/docs/Design.md]

+Please do not use this code in production, until code goes through more testing and few critical open issues are resolved.

 ###Building and Testing